-grdgravmag3d - Compute the gravity effect of a grid by the method of Okabe
+Computes the gravity effect of one (or two) grids by the method of Okabe

 gmt grdgravmag3d grdfile_top [grdfile_bot] [ -Cdensity ] [ -Ethick ] [ -Fxy_file ] [ -Goutgrid ] [ -Hargs ] [ -Iincrement ] [ -Lz_obs ] [ -Q[nn_pad]|[pad_dist]|[region] ] [ -Rregion ] [ -Sradius ] [ -V[level] ] [ -Zlevel[b|t] ] [ -fflags ] [ -x+a|n|-n ] [ --PAR=value ]